ratix98/LibADLmidi-Banks/README.md

 # Why

-it is fun and there are no multiple opl3 cards that i know of and most modern devices I have seen use a single chip
+it is fun and there are no multiple opl3 cards that i know of and most modern devices I have seen use a single chip.

+OPL2 is also supported to an extent.